 If you need a more personal touch to explore the tough relationships in your life, you might like to book a channeled coaching session with me where I will help you explore your communication style, thought patterns, and relationship struggles.

-Take a change, open your heart, and life a more peaceful life.
+Take a change, open your heart, and live a more peaceful life.